Absolutely continuous Furstenberg measures: Introduction

 \begin{definition} Given a measure $\mu$ on $\Gp$ we define the \emph{Lyapunov exponent} of $\mu$ to be given by the almost sure limit

 where $\gamma_1, \gamma_2, \dots$ are i.i.d.\ samples from $\mu$. \end{definition}

-It is a result of Furstenberg and Kesten \cite{FURSTENBERG_KESTEN_1960} that if $\mu$ is strongly irreducible and its support is not contained in a compact subgroup of $\Gp$ then this limit exists almost surely and is positive.
+It is a result of Furstenberg and Kesten \cite{FURSTENBERG_KESTEN_1960} and Furstenberg \cite{Furstenberg1971} that if $\mu$ is strongly irreducible and its support is not contained in a compact subgroup of $\Gp$ then this limit exists almost surely and is positive.

+Note that $\mu$ being strongly irreducible and its support not being contained in a compact subgroup is equivalent to the support of $\mu$ generating a Zariski-dense semigroup.
+Therefore, using the notation of \cite{BenoistQuint2016}, we will refer to such measures as \emph{Zariski-dense} measures.

-Throughout this paper given some $g \in \Gp$ we will write $\lnb g \rnb$ to mean the operator norm of $\hat{g}$ where $\hat{g} \in SL_2(\R)$ is some representative of $g$.
+Throughout this paper given some $g \in \Gp$ we will write $\lnb g \rnb$ to mean the operator norm of $\hat{g}$ where $\hat{g} \in \Sl_2(\R)$ is some representative of $g$.
 Note that this does not depend on our choice of $\hat{g}$.
-Throughout this paper we will also fix some left invariant Riemannian metric and let $d$ be its distance function.
+We will also fix some left invariant Riemannian metric on $\Gp$ and let $d$ be its distance function.
 We then have the following definition.

 \begin{definition} Let $\mu$ be a discrete measure on $\Gp$ supported on finitely many points.
 Let

 Then we define the \emph{splitting rate} of $\mu$, which we will denote by $M_{\mu}$, by

 \end{definition}